-The General Manager will be responsible for implementation of this policy and procedure and ensuing that all staff are fully trained in its operation.
+The General Manager will be responsible for implementation of this policy and procedure and ensuring that all staff is fully trained in its operation.

 The college complies with the privacy principles set out in the Privacy Act 1988, when handling personal information.
 A student may apply for and receive a copy of the personal information held by the application that relates to that student.

-This policy and procedure is also noted in the following ACC documents and locations.
+This policy and procedure are also noted in the following ACC documents and locations.